Bayesian Crossover Designs for Generalized Linear Models: Examples

 \subsubsection{Full model: With carryover effects}

-Introducing crossover effects in the model, however changes the results completely.
-The Bayesian crossover design $D^B$ for full model utilizes the sequences \{$AA$, $AB$\} and its dual with approximate equal proportion of subjects to each sequence, thus $D_{II}$ and $D^B$ are similar under the full model, for all $\alpha$.
-The original design $D_{I}$ considered in the trial has very low efficiency compare to $D^B$ and is also affected by increasing $\alpha$.
-This result again matches that of a normal response with carryover model, where treatment sequences \{$AA$, $AB$, $BB$, $BA$\} with equal proportions of the subjects are optimal for estimating treatment contrasts (\cite{Laska1985}).
+Introducing crossover effects in the model, however changes the results completely except for the $\alpha=0$ case.
+The Bayesian crossover design $D^B$ for the full model now utilizes the sequences \{$AA$, $AB$\} and its dual.
+Proportions assigned to the treatment sequences are sensitive to the choice of the prior distribution as noted from Figure \ref{exm2pw} (B).
+Figure \ref{exm2pw} (D) shows that the design $D_{I}$ has efficiency values close to 1 and performs better than $D_{II}$.
+Also, $D_{II}$ is affected by increasing $\alpha$ (see Figure \ref{exm2pw} (D)).
+For normal responses in case of a full model, similar results are noted by (\cite{Laska1985}).
+All designs obtained for the Poisson response here are verified to be $D_{A}$-optimal using Theorem \ref{thm1} given in the Appendix.